This term applies to any damage caused to the retina’s blood vessels located in the back of the eye.

 Symptoms and complications

 Absolutely no symptoms may be observed during the early stage of diabetic retinopathy.
 As the condition progresses, the symptoms include:

 - A change in the perception of colors.

 - Ocular pain in more advanced cases.

 Microaneurysms are the first signs of diabetic retinopathy that your doctor can detect.
-It consists of dilatations that consist of a pocket in the wall of the small blood vessels of the retina.
+It consists of dilatations that consist of a pocket in the wall of the retina’s tiny blood vessels.

-A more advanced form of diabetic retinopathy called proliferative diabetic retinopathy can cause scars that are responsible for poor vision.
+A more advanced form of diabetic retinopathy called proliferative diabetic retinopathy can cause scars responsible for poor vision.

-In a case of proliferative retinopathy, new blood vessels multiply in the retina and in the vitreous body (the sticky substance between the lens and the retina).
-These blood vessels can swell and explode; the bleeding that continues to damage the eye.
+In a case of proliferative retinopathy, new blood vessels multiply in the retina and the vitreous body (the sticky substance between the lens and the retina).
+These blood vessels can swell and explode, the bleeding that continues to damage the eye.